pghvlaans/sbotools/README.md

   * Readme.pm: Fix opening SlackBuilds for -compat32
   * sboinstall: Do not attempt automatic dependency rebuilds with --noinstall
   * sboinstall, sboupgrade: Use --get-only to verify and download sources for the queue with no other action
+  * sboremove: Also display reverse dependencies for scripts named in the command line

 #### 4.1.4 - 2026-05-06
   * sbofind: Do not match "No tags found" in TAGS.txt